symfony/symfony-docs/components/http_kernel.rst

 paths instead of physical paths to refer to any of their resources (config files, templates, controllers, translation files, etc.)

-This allows to import resources even if you don't know where in the filesystem a bundle will be installed.
+This allows you to import resources even if you don't know where in the filesystem a bundle will be installed.
 For example, the ``services.xml`` file stored in the ``Resources/config/`` directory of a bundle called FooBundle can be referenced as ``@FooBundle/Resources/config/services.xml`` instead of ``__DIR__/Resources/config/services.xml``.